 This course introduces participants to the concepts and principles of the National Response Framework.

 This course provides public safety agency personnel information related to pre-event planning, forming the planning team, event hazard analysis, and responding to incidents during special events in their community.
-Though relevant special events statutes/ordinances and codes must be considered by public safety agency personnel engaged in special event planning, an extensive job aid manual is included in the course and available for download on the course web page.
+An extensive job aid manual is included in the course and available for download on the course web page.

 This course was designed as an introduction to household hazardous materials and contains information on how to protect against related injury or death.

-IS-907 — Active Shooter: What You Can Do
+FEMA — Active Shooter: What Can You Do

 This course provides guidance to individuals, including managers and employees, so that they can prepare to respond to an active shooter situation.
 All employees can help prevent and prepare for potential active shooter situations.